csgf/abinitdm-portlet/docs/index.rst

 .. _CHAIN-REDS: https://science-gateway.chain-project.eu/
 .. _gLibrary: https://glibrary.ct.infn.it/

-In Fig. 2 is shown how the application settings have been configured to run on the CHAIN-REDS_ Science Gateway.
+In the figure below is shown how the application settings have been configured to run on the CHAIN-REDS_ Science Gateway.

 .. image:: images/ABINIT_settings2.jpg
    :align: center